Committee & Staff

 Since arriving in Airlie in 2012, Heather has been an active member of WSC, instructing in the Off Beach Learn to Sail programs as well as skippering and crewing in the Off Shore racing program.

-She has been part of the Executive Committee since September 2019 and was Commodore in 2022.
-This is her second stint as Rear-Commodore Offbeach
+She has been part of the Executive Committee since September 2019 and was Commodore in 2022, before taking on the Commodore role again in 2025.

 In her spare time she loves to do Patchwork and Quilting!